 Russia profile - Media

-Russian TV is dominated by channels that are either run directly by the state or owned by companies with close links to the Kremlin.
+Television is the most powerful sector of the Russian media industry.
+The main national networks are either run directly by the state or owned by companies with close links to the Kremlin.

 The government controls Channel One and Russia One - two of the three main federal channels - while state-controlled energy giant Gazprom owns NTV.